One of the most common pains a group practice owner has when it comes to marketing is that their clinicians “won’t do marketing.”

 Another way of looking at this is in terms of the job that you want to provide and the job that you want to have.

-As you have the opportunity to delegate, you should create both roles you hire for and the roles you fulfill with intention.
+As you have the opportunity to delegate, you should create and recreate the roles you hire for and the roles you fulfill yourself intentionally.